Intellectual Property for Startups in the Real World

 - To what extent might proprietary IP rights be undermined by antitrust laws?

-Nearly every point above is subjective, varies from company to company, and at its core is more of a business judgment than a pure legal question.
-For this reason, among others, tech startups are well served by engaging a good IP lawyer early in the game to help develop overall strategy and call the plays rather than just execute them.
+Nearly every point above is subjective, varies from company to company, and at its core is more of a business judgment than a purely legal question.
+For this reason, among others, tech startups are well served by engaging a good IP lawyer early in the game to help develop an overall strategy and call the plays rather than just execute them.

 Starting with the first point, in general, IP assets of demonstrable value that are relevant to the startup’s business can only help when pitching investors.
 This could include anything from a clever domain name in the coveted .com TLD to issued patents or patent applications that could serve as barriers to entry for potential competitors.
 The only exceptions that come to mind are if the IP seems likely to provoke costly litigation, costs too much to develop, or taints the startup with some kind of ties to other ventures or people that give it a checkered past.
-For these reasons, it’s helpful to do things right the first time and ensure that all relevant IP is properly disclosed and assigned to the corporation, as discussed last week.
+For these reasons, it’s helpful to do things right the first time and ensure that all relevant IP is properly disclosed and assigned to the corporation.

 Competitive advantage is an area in which many investors are justifiably skeptical.
 Patents are the only way to legally exclude others from doing something similar, and then only if the method or system used infringes the claims of the patent.
 (It’s often possible to “design around” a patent to operate a business that achieves similar results in different ways.)
 As we’ve discussed, obtaining a patent can be a slow, costly and difficult process.